-- Budget requests are submitted to the Budget Allocation and Spending Committee (BASC) in the spring semester for the following academic year. - Budget requests may have a cap and will vary each year depending on funding availability. - Once the budget has been approved and a student organization has updated their registration with SOI, the approved budget will be sent to the president and treasurer of the recognized organization. - All budget forms, rules and regulations can be found online at asi.csuci.edu. - ASI Governing Documents - ASI Budget Request Forms - o General Budget Operating Forms
+- Budgets are discussed and voted through the Budget Allocation and Spending Committee (BASC) in the spring semester for the following academic year. - Budget requests may have a cap and will vary each year depending on funding availability. - Once the budget has been approved and a student organization has updated their registration with SOI, the approved budget will be sent to the president and treasurer of the recognized organization. - Unspent funds allocated to student organizations do not roll over year to year and will be returned to ASI. - All budget forms, rules and regulations can be found online at asi.csuci.edu. - ASI Governing Documents - ASI Budget Request Forms - General Budget Operating Forms